TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-iothubconnectiontimeout.md

 ## **Recommended Steps**

 * Run the troubleshooting tool on your IoT Edge device.
-Pay particular attention to the results of the connectivity checks.
+Pay particular attention to the results of the connectivity checks:

   * On Linux devices: `sudo iotedge check --verbose`
   * On Windows devices: `iotedge check --verbose`

-* If your network uses a proxy for eternal communication, follow the steps to [Configure an IoT Edge device to communicate through a proxy server](https://docs.microsoft.com/azure/iot-edge/how-to-configure-proxy-support).
+* If your network uses a proxy for external communication, follow the steps to [Configure an IoT Edge device to communicate through a proxy server](https://docs.microsoft.com/azure/iot-edge/how-to-configure-proxy-support)
 * If your network is behind a firewall, review the [Firewall and port configuration rules for IoT Edge deployments](https://docs.microsoft.com/azure/iot-edge/troubleshoot#firewall-and-port-configuration-rules-for-iot-edge-deployment)

 ## **Recommended Documents**